 (Design by Katherine Butler.)

 Who's behind all of this?
-We work with a talented cohort of CPD editorial team members who design, produce and create all you see in our expanded multimedia output.
+The CPD Editorial Team under the direction of Lisa Rau includes talented team members who design, produce and create all you see in our expanded multimedia output:

 CPD Alumni: Jose Castillo, Rachel Cohrs, Austin Maddox, Kerry Velez.